Arizona State Retirement System Sells 261 Shares of ePlus inc. (NASDAQ:PLUS)

 Arizona State Retirement System reduced its holdings in ePlus inc. (NASDAQ:PLUS) by 6.6% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 3,671 shares of the software maker’s stock after selling 261 shares during the quarter.
 Arizona State Retirement System’s holdings in ePlus were worth $318,000 at the end of the most recent quarter.

 Other hedge funds have also modified their holdings of the company.
-Advisor Group Holdings Inc. increased its holdings in ePlus by 102.8% in the second quarter.
-Advisor Group Holdings Inc. now owns 361 shares of the software maker’s stock worth $31,000 after purchasing an additional 183 shares in the last quarter.
-Captrust Financial Advisors increased its holdings in ePlus by 1,456.0% in the first quarter.
-Captrust Financial Advisors now owns 389 shares of the software maker’s stock worth $39,000 after purchasing an additional 364 shares in the last quarter.
+Advisor Group Holdings Inc. increased its holdings in shares of ePlus by 102.8% during the second quarter.
+Advisor Group Holdings Inc. now owns 361 shares of the software maker’s stock valued at $31,000 after acquiring an additional 183 shares in the last quarter.
+Captrust Financial Advisors increased its holdings in shares of ePlus by 1,456.0% during the first quarter.
+Captrust Financial Advisors now owns 389 shares of the software maker’s stock valued at $39,000 after acquiring an additional 364 shares in the last quarter.
 Mutual of America Capital Management LLC increased its holdings in shares of ePlus by 6.9% during the first quarter.
 Mutual of America Capital Management LLC now owns 1,803 shares of the software maker’s stock valued at $180,000 after acquiring an additional 116 shares in the last quarter.
 Russell Investments Group Ltd. bought a new stake in shares of ePlus during the first quarter valued at approximately $210,000.
 Finally, Paloma Partners Management Co bought a new stake in shares of ePlus during the first quarter valued at approximately $222,000.
 Institutional investors and hedge funds own 85.43% of the company’s stock.

 Shares of NASDAQ:PLUS opened at $107.56 on Monday.
 The stock has a market cap of $1.45 billion, a price-to-earnings ratio of 17.90 and a beta of 1.31.
 The company has a quick ratio of 1.56, a current ratio of 1.73 and a debt-to-equity ratio of 0.02. ePlus inc. has a 12-month low of $66.91 and a 12-month high of $110.51.
 The business’s 50 day moving average is $97.87 and its 200 day moving average is $97.15.